-- 3. (16) Through matriculation at an institution of the System, a student neither loses the rights nor escapes the responsibilities of citizenship.
+- 3.(16) Through matriculation at an institution of the System, a student neither loses the rights nor escapes the responsibilities of citizenship.
 Students who violate the law may incur penalties prescribed by civil authority, but institutional penalties shall not be used merely to duplicate the penalties imposed by civil authority.
 However, when a student violation of the law occurs on the campus of a component institution or in connection with a component institution-oriented activity, institutional penalties may be imposed regardless of whether penalties have been imposed by civil authority for the same offense. - 3.
-(17) Since the value of an academic degree depends on the absolute integrity of the work done by the student for that degree, it is imperative that a student maintain a high standard of individual honor in his scholastic work.
+(17) Since the value of an academic degree depends on the absolute integrity of the work done by the student for that degree, it is imperative that a student maintain a high standard of individual honor in his/her scholastic work.
 Scholastic dishonesty is the submission as one's own work of material that is not one's own.
 As a general rule, it involves one of the following acts: cheating, plagiarism, and/or collusion.
-Each component institution will adopt detailed regulations concerning scholastic dishonesty. - 3.
-(18) The Dean of Students, the chief administrative officer of the institution, or the appropriate Executive Vice Chancellor may take immediate interim disciplinary action, including suspension pending a hearing, against a student for violation of a rule and regulation of the System or of the institution at which the accused is a student when the continuing presence of the student poses a danger to persons or property or an ongoing threat of disrupting the academic process. - 3.
-(19) Each component institution shall maintain for every student who has been charged with dishonesty or other serious misconduct at such institution, a permanent written disciplinary record that shall reflect the nature of the charge, the disposition of the charge, the penalty assessed, if any, and any other pertinent information.
-This disciplinary record shall be separate from the student's academic record and shall be treated as confidential, and the contents shall not be revealed except upon request of the student or in accordance with applicable state or federal laws. - 3.
-(20)Every student is expected to obey all federal, state, and local laws and is expected to familiarize himself/herself with the requirements of such laws.
-Any student who violates any provision of those laws is subject to disciplinary action, including expulsion, notwithstanding any action taken by civil authorities on account of the violation.
+Each component institution will adopt detailed regulations concerning scholastic dishonesty. - 3.(18) The Dean of Students or the chief administrative officer of the institution may take immediate interim disciplinary action, including suspension pending a hearing, against a student for violation of a rule and regulation of the System or of the institution at which the accused is a student when the continuing presence of the student poses a danger to persons or property or an ongoing threat of disrupting the academic process.
+The Dean may authorize interim withholding of the student's grades, degree or official transcript when such withholding would be in the best interest of the institution. - 3.(19) Each component institution shall maintain for every student who has been charged with dishonesty or other serious misconduct at such institution, a permanent written disciplinary record that shall reflect the nature of the charge, the disposition of the charge, the penalty assessed, if any, and any other pertinent information.
+This disciplinary record shall be separate from the student's academic record and shall be treated as confidential, and the contents shall not be revealed except upon request of the student or in accordance with applicable state or federal laws.

+- 3.(20) Every student is expected to obey all federal, state, and local laws and is expected to familiarize himself/herself with the requirements of such laws.
+Any student who engages in conduct that violates any provision of those laws is subject to disciplinary action, including expulsion, notwithstanding any action taken by civil authorities or agencies charged with the enforcement of criminal laws on account of the violation.
+If disciplinary action is taken, the Dean of Students shall proceed with action in the same manner as in the case of a violation of any other provision of these Rules and Regulations or a provision of any institutional rule. - of the System by Sections 51.202 and 51.204, Texas

-3. (21) Pursuant to the authority conferred upon the Board of the System by Sections 51.202 and 51.204, Texas Education Code, and in order to protect the safety and welfare of students and employees of the component institutions of the System and to protect the property of the System, it is hereby declared that it shall be unlawful for any person to enter, walk, run, lie, play, remain, or be in the water of any fountain or other artificial body of water located on the campus of any component institution of the System unless such person shall have theretofore been granted permission by the administrative head of that institution to enter, remain, or be in such water.
+Education Code, and in order to protect the safety and welfare of students and employees of the component institutions of the System and to protect the property of the System, it is hereby declared that it shall be unlawful for any person to enter, walk, run, lie, play, remain, or be in the water of any fountain or other artificial body of water located on the campus of any component institution of the System unless such person shall have theretofore been granted permission by the administrative head of that institution to enter, remain, or be in such water.